romyaboudarham/M5StickCPlus2-Workshop/README.md

    - [PDF Documentation](https://docs.rs-online.com/e4eb/A700000008182827.pdf)

 ## Section 0 - Before the Workshop
+Have at least 5GB of free storage space
 ### 0.1 Install Arduino Software
 Arduino software (IDE) runs on Windows, Mac OSX, and Linux.
 Please download and install the (free) [Arduino software here](http://arduino.cc/en/Main/Software).
    - MAC: Intel or Silicon chip?
-Check by clicking  -> About this Mac -> The first line "Chip" Should say either "Intel" or "Apple" (Silicon).
+Check by clicking  >About this Mac > The first line "Chip" Should say either "Intel" or "Apple" (Silicon).
 Intel chips are typically Macs older than 2021.
    - You'll be prompted to DONATE.
 Do as you wish but below everything will be the "Just Download" for free button.

 Please bring your laptop, with the software installed, to the workshop. **Laptops with the Arduino IDE installed will be provided for those without one**